 Field of View

 For the focal length, cameras with full frame sensors capture more significant portions of the scene.
 More than those with APS-C sensors do.

-That is the primary reason some people call the APS-C sensors the cropped sensors.
+That is the primary reason some people call the APS-C sensors crop sensor cameras.
 The APS-C sensors are smaller than the full frame sensors, which have a larger sensor.
 The crop factor is smaller than the full frame.

 And they capture a smaller part of what the full frame camera sensor would have achieved.

 Some things to know about APS-C:

-- The APS-C refers to effective focal lengths longer than the real focal lengths.
+- The APS-C refers to significant focal lengths longer than the real focal lengths.
 For example, if a full frame camera had a 50mm focal length.

 - Then the APS-C camera would have a field of view equal to around 75mm focal length.
-In other words, approximately 1/3 of the subject would not be captured because the APS-C sensor is small.
+In other words, you would not capture approximately 1/3 of the subject because the APS-C sensor is small.